precimed/misc/README.md

 Process your phenotype.
 Rename columns with actual phenotype names.
 Transform phenotype values.

 #### Step 3:
-Create unrelated individuals in the genotype file and then ectract those induviduals from the imputed files
+Create unrelated individuals in the genotype file and then extract those induviduals from the imputed files

 #### Step 4:
 Run univariate gwas, create permuted genotype from the same input